lucciver/web-app-timeseries/README.md

 This repository contains the implemetation of --------- for the prediction on the number of users per hour on a bike sharing system in the next 12 hour horizon.

 ## Dataset Description
-Datasets are in .csv format.
-The last column is assumed to be the prediction (Y)
+Datasets are in .csv format in `src/data/`.
+At this point of the project we assumed the datta has been prepared for analysys.

 ## Code Description
 For running the code use the following command `streamlit run src/main.py`.